 Again, here applies the same as for the MV value.
-If your programme includes a lot of heavy pressing exercises (bench press, military press…) accordingly you don’t need to do infinite isolation work for your triceps.
+If your program includes a lot of heavy pushing exercises (bench press, military press…) accordingly you don’t need to do infinite isolation work for your triceps.

-Therefore, the heavier pressing exercises you do the less additional isolation work is required for your triceps to grow.
+Therefore, the heavier exercises you’re program includes the less additional isolation work is compulsory for your triceps to grow.

 MAV – Maximum Adaptive Volume

-Why is it important to know your MAV?
+Why is it important to know your Maximum Adaptive Volume?